Back to Academy

 Speculation and Vacancy Tax

-Annual tax on vacant homes in certain areas:
+Annual tax on vacant homes in certain BC areas:

-• Applies in Metro Vancouver, Victoria, other urban areas
+Applies in: Metro Vancouver, Victoria, Nanaimo-Lantzville, and other designated areas.

 BC Carbon Tax

-• BC Climate Action Tax Credit helps offset
+• Offset: BC Climate Action Tax Credit helps offset the cost

 Employer Health Tax